-Use Interviewing as a Medical Terminology Class Assignment
+Interviewing a Healthcare Professional as a Medical Terminology Class Assignment

-What better way to connect your medical terminology student with the real world of healthcare than to include an assignment for them to interview a healthcare professional!
+What better way to connect your medical terminology students with the real world of healthcare than to include an assignment for them to interview a healthcare professional!

 Interviewing a Healthcare Professional

-Interviewing a healthcare professional as a medical terminology class assignment is a favorite of mine because I find by interviewing a professional the students:
+Interviewing a healthcare professional as a medical terminology class assignment is a favorite of mine because I find that by interviewing a professional, the students:

 • develop a greater appreciation for why and how terms are used in healthcare practice.